Stop in San Martin de Los Andes in Patagonia for excellent tapas and elaborated picadas in a cozy, family-operated restaurant La Tasca.

 This tour is all about nature, but temporarily let’s leave the Seven Lakes Trail, forget about nearby Lake Lacar and everything around.

-Walking along the wide streets generously decorated with bushes of roses you can find many restaurants offering typical Argentinean food (all kind of grilled red meat) and very popular sweet delicacies with chocolate and ice-creams.
-Latter seem to be the reminiscence of strong Suisse, German and Italian presence in this “Alpine-like” area.
+Walking along the wide streets generously decorated with bushes of roses you can find many restaurants offering typical Argentinean food (all kinds of grilled red meat) and very popular sweet delicacies with chocolate and ice-creams.
+Latter seems to be the reminiscence of strong Suisse, German and Italian presence in this “Alpine-like” area.

 This was a final accent of our lunch - a bill.
 Its unusual graphical form matched our experience at the table.

-Right - seems like owner shares similar affection to the "Liverpool Boys" as most of us as proves this autographed picture on the restaurant's wall.
+It seems like the owner shares similar affection to the "Liverpool Boys" as most of us, as proves this autographed picture on the restaurant's wall.

-Well, I hope that you enjoyed this presentation of La Tasca in San Martin de los Andes.
-By no means I'm saying that this is the best restaurant in the city (BTW - this was the only one in San Martin de los Andes where I stopped for the lunch).
-But certainly it is a place where you can find great food and lovely ambiance.
+Well, I hope that you enjoyed this presentation of La Tasca in San Martin de Los Andes.
+By no means I'm saying that this is the best restaurant in the city (BTW - this was the only one in San Martin de Los Andes where I stopped for the lunch).
+But certainly, it is a place where you can find great food and lovely ambience.